Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Somehow I missed the manifestation of the RVA band HEWOLF within the last year or so.
+Somehow I missed the manifestation of the Richmond, Virginia band HEWOLF within the last year or so.

-So, are you formulating ideas of what you expect HEWOLF to sound like, assuming you have not heard them previously of course, and based on what info I’ve shared thus far?
-To be honest, they don’t sound anything like what I speculated after Johnny’s former ATP bandmate and my friend, Erik Larson (Backwoods Payback, Roy Batty), clued me in to their existence recently.
+So, are you formulating ideas of what you expect HEWOLF to sound like, assuming you have not heard them previously, of course, and based on what info I’ve shared thus far?
+To be honest, they don’t sound anything like what I speculated after Johnny’s former ATP bandmate, Erik Larson (Backwoods Payback, Roy Batty), clued me in on their existence recently.

 Other cuts see HEWOLF cutting loose, ones like “Bon Scott Rollercoaster” and “Shoulder On The Wheel” are laced with chunky riffs and solid rhythms.
-The trio always keep things close to the vest and tight knit, they avoid any undue bells or whistles.
+The trio always keeps things close to the vest and tight-knit, they avoid any undue bells or whistles.

 I found myself really digging this effort’s last track, one with the call-out for a title, “Prove It“.
 Fuzzy guitar and piston-like drums propel the number, one with plenty of angst and ballsy attitude to spare.
 It definitely ends things on a metal-laden high note, that’s for damn sure.

 There you have it, friends!
 Maybe you were already hip to HEWOLF, maybe you weren’t, but whichever, the rest is now up to you.
 Check out our streaming embed of their new EP, ‘Live For Minimum Wage‘, above or you can head HERE where it is currently an NYP (Name Your Price) item at Bandcamp.

 An added note, HEWOLF will be playing a FREE show in RVA with ROY BATTY (featuring Erik Larson) and CB/BJ (featuring another ATP alumni, Bryan Cox) at Champion Brewing Co. on April 26.
 Find more info HERE.

 HEWOLF 2017 S/T EP: